-After Brexit, manufacturers, importers, distributors and authorised representatives will need to continue to comply with the CPR when placing construction products on the Irish/EU market.
+Manufacturers, importers, distributors and authorised representatives must continue to comply with the CPR when placing construction products on the Irish/EU market.

-- UK ‘notified bodies’ will lose their status as EU ‘notified bodies’, that is, they will be unable to perform conformity assessment tasks for the purposes of the CPR
+UK ‘notified bodies’ continue to have the status of EU ‘notified bodies’; that is, they are able to perform conformity assessment tasks for the purposes of the CPR.

-- Irish ‘distributors’ of UK construction products may have additional obligations under the CPR as they may become ‘importers’
+Irish ‘distributors’ of UK construction products have the same obligations under the CPR as they had before Brexit.

-Manufacturers, importers, distributors and authorised representatives need to take the necessary steps to ensure that they hold certificates under the responsibility of an EU-27 ‘notified body’ (that is, a ‘notified body’ registered in one of the 27 EU countries after the UK leaves the EU).
-For construction products currently reliant on a UK ‘notified body’, the manufacturers, importers, distributors or authorised representatives need to either:
+Manufacturers, importers, distributors and authorised representatives will need to continue to take the necessary steps to ensure that they hold certificates under the responsibility of an EU-27 ‘notified body’ (that is, a ‘notified body’ registered in one of the remaining 27 EU countries.

 - arrange for a transfer of their files and the corresponding certificates from the UK ‘notified body’ (a ‘notified body’ registered in the UK) to an EU-27 ‘notified body’, or